sarangrajusc/Telemetry-log-search-and-visualization-platform/README.md

 4. Deploy to a public host (Render/Fly.io) for a live demo link.
 5. Move rate limiting to a shared store (Redis) before running multiple workers.

-## Notes for your OPT project write-up

-Good things to highlight: the pluggable storage layer, FTS5 full-text indexing choice and its trade-offs vs. a dedicated search engine, batch ingestion design, and how the dashboard queries map directly onto indexed columns (timestamp, level, source) for performance.

 ## License